logaretm/vee-validate/docs/content/tutorials/dynamic-form-generator.md

 <div class="tutorial-step">

-In `App.vue`, update the fields schema so that each fields has a new `rules` property with sensible validation rules
+In `App.vue`, update the form's schema so that each field has a new `rules` property with sensible validation rules

 </div>